-The Digicom MPS gives Mazars much greater insight into how print resources are being used across the organisation because the print management application monitors user and device activity in real-time and provides detailed reports.
+The Digicom MPS gives Mazars much greater insight into how print resources are being used across the organisation because the print management application monitors user and device activity in real time and provides detailed reports.
 For example, the solution was able to identify and stop a user who had inadvertently started printing an 8,000-page spreadsheet document.

 Part of the solution is ongoing support from Digicom to ensure the Ricoh MFPs function well.
-Remote monitoring using PrintVision of the Ricoh MFPs back to Digicom means that it can replace toner cartridges just before they run out, rather than afterwards.
+Remote monitoring using PrintVision of the Ricoh MFPs back to Digicom means that it can replace toner cartridges just before they run out, rather than afterward.

 One or two of Mazars’ existing printers have been integrated into the Digicom MPS for use in the few remaining senior partner offices.

 By reducing its print devices by over 75 percent and making its print operation more efficient and less wasteful, Mazars estimates that the Ricoh MPS will help it save between 20-25 percent on its print costs.

 One of the key benefits of the Digicom MPS is much greater insight and control over how print resources are used at Mazars.
 The Digicom solution gives Mazars a much more detailed and granular picture of how print is being used across the organisation.
 On a monthly basis, McCarron can see which individuals or departments are the biggest users of print resources.
 With this kind of information, the company can start to apply new processes, such as more accurate departmental charging.